brenoskuk/box_multimedia/README.md

     ii.
 The getter of table returns a const int.
 This achives encapsulation.

     iii.
 The pointer to the table can be accessed only by the Object.

     iv.
 Tested and succeded.

+7.

+    i.
+All objects that have instantiated attributes with dynamic memory must have the delete specified to avoid loss of memory.
+So far only the class Film needs this treatent.
+The copy of an object can pose problems

+    ii.
+Copying an object can pose problems when there are attributes dynamiccaly allocated since making a shallow copy and destroying taking into account (i) will result in an object whose pointer isn't a valid memory allocation.
+This must be solved by making deep copies of all such classes.
+As previously said in (i), only the class Film needs to be addressed by redefining the copying functions (done for Film class).

+8. In java we could do List<Object> object = new ArrayList<Object>();

+9.